 If you're on the high-budget, get a HeadHunter, it'll turn all map clearing buttery smooth even though this build is focused as a boss killer.

 Marked for Death(Sepia, Silver, Indigo) is the best annoint if you're using marks.
 If you can't afford it or are not using marks, get Blade Master(Clear, Silver, Sepia).
 If you're in need of more life sustain, get Hematophagy(Violet, Black, Silver).

 As always, pretty straightforward.

 Go for Life, Mana, Quicksilver, Silver and Sulphur Flasks while leveling.
-You should get bleeding immunity in the life flask, freeze immunity in any other flask and extra movespeed, attack speed and evasion rating on the remaining flasks.
+You should get bleeding removal in the life flask, freeze removal in any other flask and extra movespeed, attack speed and evasion rating on the remaining flasks.

-When you get to the epilogue and/or have a good enough mana sustain, drop the Mana flask for a Diamond flask.
+When you get to the epilogue and/or have a good enough mana sustain, drop the Mana flask for a Jade flask.

 The ideal End-game flasks for Raider are:

 Dying sun for extra projectiles in order to stack damage.